buildbotics/tpl-docs/Drawing Aids Library.md

 # DrawingAids Library
 ## Overview
-The DrawingAids library is meant to be used with <a href="tplang.org">tplang/>, and provides a set of commonly needed drawing tools.
+The DrawingAids library is meant to be used with [tplang](tplang.org), and provides a set of commonly needed drawing tools.